uwplse/PUMPKIN-PATCH/README.md

 ## Building PUMPKIN

-The plugin works for Coq 8.6.
-There is a branch for Coq 8.5, which we are no longer maintaining.
-If you would like to extend the plugin to handle Coq 8.7, please submit a pull request.
-I plan to support 8.7 in the future, especially with the new plugin API.
+The plugin works for Coq 8.8.
+There are branches for Coq 8.5 and 8.6, which we are no longer maintaining.

 ```
 cd plugin